Menu

 Walnut Class

-Higher Level Teaching Assistant: Mrs Cousins
+Higher Level Teaching Assistant: Mrs J Smith

 Welcome to Walnut class.
 We are a mixed year 3 and year 4 class.
 Walnut class is an exciting year where children learn to transition from the KS1 curriculum into the Lower KS2 curriculum.
 Children learn to grow in confidence, independence and resourcefulness to become independent problem solvers and learners.